jdlcgarcia/aoc2018/README.md

 The second part's solution was veeery dirty, but it worked.
 I reused the function I made on the first part, but looping and parsing the strings without units.
 It took too much time to process everything, but as I was showing the output I realize one of them was way smaller than the others, so I tried and it worked as the solution.

 As a geek note: this day's problem is 100% made on an iPad Pro, writing the code in Textastic, uploading it to my server in DigitalOcean and executing the script via Termius.

+## Day 6: Chronal Coordinates

+I'm a little worried about that Manhattan distance... never heard of that, but I think I understand it.

+1. First of all, we'll parse the input.
+I'll reuse the class Pair that I made for the Day 3 problem.
+1. Then we can draw the diagram, so we'll create a class Diagram to handle all the drawing operations.
+1. Once created, we need to calculate which is the nearest point for every cell using that Manhattan distance.
+Checking in Wikipedia (and other sources...) we can get a function to calculate that distance.
+1. After that, we count the frequence of each point in the drawing.
+We return it, plus one (the coordinate itself!)